Outdoor Soccer Rules

 D. Goal keepers should bring two brightly colored shirts.
 Gold, red, or green are suggested.

-E. THE FOLLOWING COLORS MAY NOT BE WORN BY ANY PLAYER: ORANGE or GRAY, in any shade.
+E. Gold or Gray, in any shade, may not be worn.
 Games may be suspended until proper attire is attained.
 Failure to do so in a timely fashion may result in a forfeit by the offending team(s).

 F. Players may not wear anything that presents a danger to themselves or other players.
-Jewelry, hats, hair ornaments or braces with metal or hard parts are not permitted.
+Jewelry, hats, hair ornaments, or braces with metal or hard parts are not permitted.
 Braces may be worn if all exposed metal is covered with a soft material.
-The final decision on what is considered legal attire is at the sole discretion of the lead supervisor.
+The final decision on what is considered legal attire is at the sole discretion of the official.
 Players refusing to comply will not be permitted to play.

 G. Shin pads are RECOMMENDED.